 In this unit, students research and collaboratively workshop, interpret and perform drama texts related to non-realism and presentational drama.
+Students develop a scripted performance event for an audience which may include performing in competitions.

 Some students intend to make a career in drama and related fields such as acting, arts management, design & production.
 Students also participate in drama for enjoyment and satisfaction.
 They experience the pleasure that comes from developing personal skills, knowledge and understandings that can be transferred to a range of careers and situations.